qlands/FormShare/README.md

 - Deleting or changing the ElasticSearch index data
 - Deleting the repository

-## Backing up and migrating FormShare
+## Backup FormShare

 FormShare uses MySQL, ElasticSearch and a file repository. **All of them are synchronized**.
-To backup FormShare or move it to a new server do:
+To backup FormShare do:

 - Stop the FormShare service
-- Use mysqldump to backup the schema called "formshare" and all schemata starting with "FS"
+- Use mysqldump to backup the schema called "formshare"
+- Use mysqldump to backup all schemata starting with "FS" (optional: Only if you are migrating FormShare to a new server)
 - If you used any of the provided Docker compose files then backup the directory /opt/formshare
 - If you did not use Docker then:
   - Backup the development.ini file